Detecting Backdoor in Deep Neural Networks via Intentional Adversarial Perturbations: Experimental Results

 \subsubsection{\textbf{Trigger Pattern}}

 The performance of the proposed method against backdoor attacks with different trigger patterns is also evaluated.
-In the experiment, the square trigger and cross pattern trigger (referred to as \textit{trigger A} and \textit{trigger B} in Fig. \ref{fig:pattern}, respectively) are used to evaluate the proposed method.
+In the experiment, the square trigger and cross pattern trigger (referred to as \textit{trigger A} and \textit{trigger B} respectively) are used to evaluate the proposed method.
 The square trigger and the cross pattern trigger for the three datasets are shown in Fig. \ref{fig:pattern}.
 There are 16 pixels and 7 pixels contained in the square trigger and the cross pattern trigger, respectively.
-As shown in Fig. \ref{fig:chart_pattern}, for \textit{trigger A}, after the proposed method is applied, the backdoor attack success rates are 0.7\%, 1.42\%, 0.52\% in Fashion-MNIST \cite{abs-1708-07747}, CIFAR-10 \cite{krizhevsky2009learning} and GTSRB \cite{StallkampSSI11}, respectively.
-For the \textit{trigger B}, after the proposed method is applied, the backdoor attack success rates are 1.8\%, 1.55\%, 0.77\% in Fashion-MNIST, CIFAR-10 and GTSRB, respectively.
-In addition, for all the three datasets, the backdoor attack success rate of the backdoor attack with \textit{trigger A} is higher than that of the backdoor attack with \textit{trigger B} after the proposed method is applied.
-The reason is that the number of pixels of \textit{trigger B} is smaller than that of \textit{trigger A}, which makes \textit{trigger B} more likely to be affected by the universal perturbation.
-As mentioned in previous section, the smaller the trigger, the BASR is generally higher.
+As shown in Fig. \ref{fig:chart_pattern}, for all the three datasets, the proposed method can achieve high backdoor detection rates against the backdoor attacks with \textit{trigger A} and \textit{trigger B}, respectively.
+For the \textit{trigger A}, after the proposed method is applied, the backdoor detection rates are 99.30\%, 98.57\%, and 99.47\% on Fashion-MNIST \cite{abs-1708-07747}, CIFAR-10 \cite{krizhevsky2009learning} and GTSRB \cite{StallkampSSI11}, respectively.
+For the \textit{trigger B}, after the proposed method is applied, the backdoor detection rates are 98.20\%, 98.45\%, 99.22\% on Fashion-MNIST \cite{abs-1708-07747}, CIFAR-10 \cite{krizhevsky2009learning} and GTSRB \cite{StallkampSSI11} datasets, respectively.